 Avoid night buses!

 Rule No. 1 – You should absolutely avoid night buses especially on certain routs in south of the country!!
 The buses still get highjacked!
-And it’s not a joke if your bus gets highjacked!
+And it’s not a joke.
 Night buses are still regularly highjacked on routes: Pappayan – Pasto and Cali – Pasto.
-Check flight instead.
+Check flights instead.
 Maybe they are not too cheap but think what’s better, stay safe or get into troubles.
-We bought tickets couple of says before the flight and they were 100 Euro/each.
+We bought tickets couple days before the flight and they were 100 Euro/each.
 I guess they are much cheaper if you book in advance as I remember checking flight between Bogota and Catagena 2 months in advance and it was only 40 Euro/per person.
-Day buses on these routs are safer but there’s always a risk they might be highjacked.
-Although nowadays it happens very rarely on a daytime.
-Only 2 years ago it was very dangerous to travel even during a day but a lot has changed recently.
+Day buses on these routs are safer but there’s always a risk of highjacking.
+Although nowadays it happens very rarely at daytime.
+Two years ago it was still vhighly dangerous to travel even during a day but a lot has changed recently.
 The best source of information are local preople, taxi drivers, etc. Kidnappings happen from time to time.
 They are very likely to happen to American people.
 We heard really unpleasant stories.
-They kidnapped a guy to withdraw money from the ATM.
-They drugged him and abused, he landed in a jail for 24h and only then without a single thing was deported from the country.
-Felt sorry reading this story online..
+They kidnapped a guy and forced him to withdraw money from the ATM.
+They drugged him and abused, he landed in a jail for 24h and only then without a single belonging was deported from the country.
+Really felt for this guy reading this story online..

 Never travel to Florencia in Colombia!